brkcvlk/MLFCrafter/docs/getting-started/installation.md

 # Installation

-FlowCraft can be installed using pip from PyPI or directly from the source.
+MLFCrafter can be installed using pip from PyPI or directly from the source.

 ## Requirements